BBMRI-ERIC/miabis/DigitalPathology/Data-describing-DigitalPathology-Assay.md

-> [!WARNING]
-> This is a draft under the review by the BBMRI-ERIC Management Committee.

 ## Definition

 Assay attributes (container, preparation steps, …) covers various aspects related to container (glass slide) and laboratory preparation steps.